opendatahub-io-contrib/data-mesh-pattern/docs/1-the-rise-of-the-cluster/1-tooling-installation.md

-## Rainforest Setup
+## Data Mesh Platform Setup

 <p class="warn">
-    ⛷️ <b>NOTE</b> ⛷️ - You need an OpenShift 4.11+ cluster with cluster-admin privilege to run the <strong>Rainforest</strong>.
-At a minimum, you need an AWS account and a RedHat developer account to create a Single Node OpenShift Spot instance.
+    ⛷️ <b>NOTE</b> ⛷️ - You need an OpenShift 4.11+ cluster with cluster-admin privilege to run the <strong>Data Mesh Platform</strong>.
+At a minimum, you need an AWS account and a RedHat developer account to create a Single Node OpenShift instance.
 If you are a RedHat associate or partner - login to RedHat's RHPDS system and order the "AWS Blank Open Environment" sandbox.
 If you already have admin access to an OpenShift 4.11+ cluster - you can skip the cluster install steps.
 </p>

 ![rhpds](./images/rhpds.png)

 ### SNO for 100

 My favourite development environment has become SNO on SPOT in AWS.
 With this setup, if you choose your region and zones wisely, you can have an environment running all day without interruption.
 All you need is an AWS account.
+You can of course run the platform on any 4.11+ OpenShift cluster, it does not have to be SNO !

 1. For me that is *Ohio* !
 To get a 16 core, 64 GB machine for less than $4 a day i use the following [script and config to install the cluster.](https://github.com/eformat/sno-for-100)